 Please complete homework that is set.
 We will give out a paper copy of spellings each week and also they will be put on Class Dojo.

 To read at home at least three times a week to an adult, and please sign the Reading Record Book.
-Reading books will be changed if required on Mondays, Wednesdays and Fridays.
+Reading books will be changed if required on Fridays.

-We will link our English lessons to our topic, using the text 'The Time Travelers of Toad Lane'.
-We will be writing a narrative, a letter and a leaflet.
+We will link our English lessons to our topic, using the same text in Reading, Writing and Topic lessons.

-In our writing, we will be aiming to develop our grammar.
+In our writing, we will be aiming to develop our grammar, spelling and punctuation.
 We will practice using more descriptive language, such as adjectives, expanded noun phrases and subordinate clauses.
 We will look at how we can include verbs and adverbs to make our writing more powerful.
 As a school, we are developing writing skills using Alan Peat tools, through this scheme, Year 3 will work on using repetitive language, questions and detailed description.

 Children will also have opportunity to proof read their work and redraft to up-level it.